What is executive recruiting, and how does it differ from general staffing?

 Keep up with changing perks

-Gone are the days when candidates considered office lunches, pantry snacks, and flexibility as special selling points.
-With more people working from home, the nature of the office perk has evolved to include better employee health and well-being programs, as well as childcare and care for the elderly.
+Candidates increasingly expect flexibility and well-being support as baseline offerings, not differentiators.
+With more people working from home, the nature of the workplace perk has evolved to include better employee health and well-being programs, as well as childcare and care for the elderly.

 Compensation is just as important as ever, if not more

 Salary structure has always been considered a central factor in changing jobs.
-However, the pandemic created a situation where other considerations have become just as important.
+Other considerations have become just as important alongside it.

-“Yes, people want to be paid fairly, but they are also looking at how the company is run during the pandemic,” King says.
+"Yes, people want to be paid fairly, but they are also looking at how the company is run," King says.

 Kirilova agrees: "In my experience, people are adding to the things that were important before.
 Value alignment is something that people are really leaning into.
 They want a better understanding of an organization's foundational tenets."